dave45678/Lesson15/JavaEE/Lesson15.md

 <!-- enter lesson number and title below separated by hyphen-->
-# Lesson 15 - JPA database relationships - one to many
+# Lesson 15 - JPA database relationships - one to one

 ## Learning Objectives
 * create a dynamic web application with a servlet and output page